Lithill/Plant-Planner/README.md

 #### Forms:

 Checked that all forms behaved as expected in terms of:
-   * Not submiting when required fields are left blank.
+   * Not submitting when required fields are left blank.
    * Returning flash messages when the user has successfully submitted a form.
    * Not allowing users to enter strings that are too long.

 Things checked that are specific to particular forms:
    * The login form does not submit if the user picks a username that is already in the database.
    * The registration form:
-      * does not allow the user the enter two different passwords
+      * Does not allow the user the enter two different passwords
-      * hashes the password the user chooses before storing it in the database.
+      * Hashes the password the user chooses before storing it in the database.
    * The add and edit plant forms:
       * Do not allow the user to pick a date in the past from the date picked.
 If the user types in a past date, the form does not submit, and a warning message is shown to let the user know that the date cannot be in the future.
-      * The watering interval field does not allow the user to select a number that is less that 0, and more than 182 (which is how many days there are in six months).
+      * The watering interval field does not allow the user to select a number that is less than 0, and more than 182 (the number of days in six months).
 If the user types in an unacceptable number rather than selecting an appropriate number, the form does not submit, and the user is told why.
-      * I checked that when the user does not include a link in the image url field, a default image is displayed on the plant information pages.
+      * I checked that when the user does not include a link in the image URL field, a default image is displayed on the plant information pages.

 #### Tooltips: